Background on the Issue:

 Impact to Hospitals and Health Systems

-CMS provided at least $85 billion in accelerated payments to hospitals during 2020.
-These payments have served as critical life lines to hospitals and health systems.
+CMS provided approximately $90 billion in accelerated loan payments to hospitals during the initial phase of the pandemic.
+These payments served as critical life lines to hospitals and health systems.
 They’ve provided crucial funding to support the front-line personnel treating patients; the construction of new sites of care to minimize the virus’ spread; and the purchase of ventilators, drugs and supplies to care for the critically ill.

-However, the requirement to repay these funds will place hospitals and health systems back in financial jeopardy while they work to recover from this unprecedented pandemic.
-Total losses for the nation’s hospitals and health systems were projected to be at least $323.1 billion in 2020, according to an AHA report released last year.
-Recent forecasts project that total hospital revenue in 2021 could be down between $53 billion and $122 billion from pre-pandemic levels.
-This continued financial squeeze on the hospital field could result in the slowdown of vaccine distribution and administration, continued pressure on tired front-line caregivers and diminished access to care.
+However, the requirement to repay these funds could place hospitals and health systems back in financial jeopardy while they work to recover from this unprecedented pandemic.
+Providers continue to see increases in supply and labor costs.
+For example, labor expenses are up 19.5% on a per adjusted discharge basis compared to levels in 2019.
+This continued financial squeeze on the hospital field could result in continued pressure on tired front-line caregivers and diminished access to care.

-The AHA urges Congress to provide relief for all hospitals with accelerated payment program loans, including acute care hospitals, CAHs, children’s hospitals, cancer hospitals, long-term care hospitals, inpatient rehabilitation hospitals, inpatient psychiatric hospitals and extended neoplastic disease care hospitals.
+The AHA urges Congress to provide relief for all hospitals with accelerated/advance payment program loans, including acute care hospitals, CAHs, children’s hospitals, cancer hospitals, long-term care hospitals, inpatient rehabilitation hospitals, inpatient psychiatric hospitals and extended neoplastic disease care hospitals.
 Recoupment of these payments is creating a significant financial burden on hospital and health systems during the ongoing pandemic.
 We ask Congress to suspend repayments for six months and allow for recoupment after the repayment suspension at 25% of Medicare claims payments for the following 12 months.

-- Hospitals are the nation’s primary source of COVID-19 treatment and are again facing a surge in COVID-19 hospitalizations and need additional support to continue to help get vaccine shots into arms quickly.
+- Hospitals are the nation’s primary source of COVID-19 treatment and are again facing a surge in COVID-19 hospitalizations and need additional support to continue serving patients.

 - Providers will continue to face historic financial and care delivery challenges throughout this extended public health emergency and beyond.

-- Accelerated payment forgiveness is necessary for providers to recover and rebuild while maintaining the delivery of care that patients and communities are depending on.
+- Accelerated/advance payment relief is necessary for providers to recover and rebuild while maintaining the delivery of care that patients and communities are depending on.